CompoundPiece: Evaluating and Improving Decompounding Performance of Language Models: Quantifying Negative Collection Bias

 \sparagraph{Decompounding} Early work in decompounding used word frequency lists along with manually specified suffixes (e.g., a connective \textit{-s-}) to segment and normalize German compounds \citep{langer1998morphologie, koehn-knight-2003-empirical}.
-Subsequent work replaced the fixed list of suffixes by learned morphological operations from parallel corpora \citep{macherey-etal-2011-language} or from pre-lemmatized corpora of non-compound words \citep{ziering-van-der-plas-2016-towards}.
+Subsequently, multiple submissions to the Morpho Challenge in morphological segmentation \citep{kurimo-etal-2010-morpho} explicitly or implicitly made use of compound segmentation \citep{lignos2010learning,virpioja2011tal}.
+Later work replaced the fixed list of suffixes used in \citet{koehn-knight-2003-empirical} by learned morphological operations from parallel corpora \citep{macherey-etal-2011-language} or from pre-lemmatized corpora of non-compound words \citep{ziering-van-der-plas-2016-towards}.
 Another branch of work added more linguistic knowledge in the form of black- and white-lists to the paradigm of \citet{koehn-knight-2003-empirical}, resulting in JWordSplitter\footnote{\href{https://github.com/danielnaber/jwordsplitter}{\nolinkurl{github.com/danielnaber/jwordsplitter}}} (German) and nl-splitter\footnote{\href{https://github.com/bminixhofer/ilps-nl-splitter}{\nolinkurl{github.com/bminixhofer/ilps-nl-splitter}}} (Dutch); this has only been done for a couple of languages due to its knowledge-intensive nature.
 CharSplit \citep{tuggener2016incremental} achieves high performance for German by relying on the frequency of character n-grams appearing within the compound.

 While the approaches above use (at most) light supervision, there exist supervised approaches which learn directly from an annotated corpus of compounds and their constituents, along with optional auxiliary signals \citep{biemann-etal-2008-asv, alfonseca-etal-2008-decompounding}.
 In contrast, SECOS \citep{riedl-biemann-2016-unsupervised} is a fully unsupervised and language-agnostic method achieving competitive performance by using word embeddings along with word frequencies for semantic compound segmentation.
 Our method improves over SECOS in the unsupervised case and provides a unified alternative to prior language-specific decompounding tools via additional training on labelled data.